Roblox-Thot/captchaCodeMakerV2/README.md

 # captchaCodeMakerV2
+Should still work but if not let me know on Discord <3 <br>
 Make Roblox's signup funcaptcha code so you can send to discord bots (REMADE)<br>
 If this version is giving you a hard time try [mogolicoo's](https://github.com/mogolicoo/captchaCodeMaker) which is made in node.js<br>
 ![](https://komarev.com/ghpvc/?username=captchaCodeMakerV2&label=Repo+Views)